Sign up to our Newsletter

 Are you interested in becoming a litigator?
 Read on to learn more about this profession, the skills needed to succeed, and its average salary.

-Fortunately, there are several common specialties that students tend to pursue because of the laws they involve and the salary they offer.
-One such popular legal specialty is litigation law.
-Students are exposed to litigation law in their first year of law school, where they learn about civil procedure and dispute resolution.
+Many legal specialties are popular due to personal interest and high salaries.
+One of these is litigation law.
+In it, students are exposed to litigation law in their first year of law school, where they learn about civil procedure and dispute resolution.

-But, if you don’t want to wait till your 1L year to learn more about litigation, or simply want more information on this specialty, this guide has got you covered!
-In it, we’ll discuss everything you need to know about how to become a litigator.
+However, if you can't wait until your 1L year to learn more about litigation or simply want more information on this specialty, this guide has you covered.
+Below, we’ll discuss everything you need to know about becoming a litigator.

 What Does a Litigator Do?

-Litigation attorneys’ main responsibility is to resolve disputes within the court system.
-These disputes can essentially involve cases from any legal specialty, but tort cases are most popular.
+Their primary responsibility is to resolve disputes within the court system.
+These disputes involve cases from any legal specialty, but tort cases are the most popular.
 These lawyers argue on behalf of their clients, in or outside of the courtroom, and perform the following tasks:

 • Meeting with the opposing party to identify issues or discuss the possibility of a settlement